How to Choose Between ISR and SSG for SEO

 • Synthetic Monitoring: Deploy Playwright scripts to simulate Googlebot fetches.

-• Feature Flag Toggle: Use environment variables to force SSG mode during ISR failures.
+• Feature Flag Toggle: Use environment variables to force full static generation during ISR failures.

 • Rollback Trigger: If GSC reports >10% index drop in 48 hours, revert immediately.